sctrumble/pdsnd_github/README.md

 Bikeshare

 ### Description
-Allows user to see bikeshare data for Chicago, New York City, and/or Washington D.C.
+Allows user to interact with bikeshare data for Chicago, New York City, and/or Washington D.C.

 ### Files used
 bikeshare.py